HubSpot/hubspot-cli/acceptance-tests/README.md

 Next, in the navigation bar, click "Testing", and then "Create app test account".
 Then, paste the OAuth URL you copied earlier into your browser,  choose your newly created test account, and click "Connect App".

 Now, navigate back to the "Testing" page, and click your test account.
-Take note of the Portal ID in the URL (`https://app.hubspot.com/dashboard-library/PORTAL_ID`).
+Take note of the Account ID in the URL (`https://app.hubspot.com/dashboard-library/ACCOUNT_ID`).
 Then [navigate to the following page and generate a personal access key](https://app.hubspot.com/portal-recommend/l?slug=personal-access-key) that is associated with your test account.

 You know have all the information required to create a `.env` file in the [Configuration](./README.md#configuration) section.